Table of Contents

 Coding your machine learning system is only the beginning and you need to develop and maintain the infrastructure of the code.
 Tech debt represent the downstream work needed to fix hacky and rushed initial builds.
 There are three types of ML debt:

-To solve it, you need to revisit and fix old code that may no longer serve your project.
+- Code Debt - to solve code debt, you need to revisit and fix old code that may no longer serve your project.

 Deployment and Scaling

 Machine learning operations, or MLOps for short, is the discipline that handles the deployment, monitoring and management of machine learning models in production.
 Companies that do machine learning at scale usually have their own development and deployment environment.

 However, if you are just starting out, there are also off-the-shelf alternatives available to homegrown platforms that you may want to try: MLflow, TensorBoard, Algorithmia, and most of the MLaaS platforms that you can learn more about here:

 You need to retrain your ML models as new data comes up and external factors change.
 The frequency of your updates depends on: the algorithm, the situations, and the data availability.
 A good rule of thumb is to spend half the time on measurements and maintenance that you spend on model creation.